 - Season: mainly caught between June and October using traditional methods (hook and line).

-This quality difference is especially noticeable when grilled, where the infiltrated fat of northern bonito melts, creating a completely different experience from standard bonito.
-At Bacalalo, we work exclusively with northern bonito of the highest quality, selected piece by piece during our more than 30 years of experience at Mercat del Ninot.
+This difference in quality is especially noticeable when grilled, where the infiltrated fat of northern bonito melts, creating a completely different experience from standard bonito.
+At Bacalalo, we work exclusively with premium northern bonito, selected piece by piece through our more than 30 years of experience at Mercat del Ninot.

 Frequently Asked Questions

-How long does it take to grill bonito?
+How long does bonito need to be grilled?

 Which is better for grilling, bonito belly or loin?

-The belly (ventresca) is the ideal cut for grilling because its higher fat content makes it juicier and more forgiving during cooking.
-The loin is leaner and requires more precision.
+Bonito belly is the ideal cut for grilling because its higher fat content makes it juicier and more forgiving during cooking.
+The loin is leaner and requires more precision in cooking.
 If you're looking for a premium experience, the belly is the best choice.

 Can grilled bonito be eaten rare?

 Yes, northern bonito is best enjoyed with a pink center, similar to tuna.
-As it belongs to the tuna family, its flesh behaves like red meat and loses juiciness if fully cooked.
+As it belongs to the tuna family, its flesh behaves like red meat and loses juiciness if cooked through.
 Make sure to use fresh, quality bonito.

 It's not mandatory, but a short marinade of 15-20 minutes with olive oil, garlic, and lemon enhances the flavor.
-Never marinate for more than 30 minutes because the acid starts to cook the surface of the fish, making it difficult to get a good sear.
+Never marinate for more than 30 minutes because the acid starts to cook the surface of the fish and makes it difficult to get a good sear.

-Northern bonito (Thunnus alalunga) is caught in the cold waters of the Bay of Biscay, has lighter and pinker flesh, a more tender texture, and greater fat infiltration.
+Northern bonito (Thunnus alalunga) is caught in the cold waters of the Cantabrian Sea, has lighter and pinker flesh, a more tender texture, and greater fat infiltration.
 Common bonito (Sarda sarda) is darker, firmer, and has a more intense flavor.
 For grilling, northern bonito offers a superior experience.

-The best accompaniments are roasted piquillo peppers, confit tomatoes, caramelized onion, or a salad with mustard vinaigrette.
-For a sauce, a green parsley and garlic sauce is classic and infallible.
-Pair with a full-bodied white wine like Godello or even a young Mencía red.
+The best accompaniments are roasted piquillo peppers, confit tomatoes, caramelized onions, or a salad with mustard vinaigrette.
+For a sauce, a green sauce with parsley and garlic is classic and foolproof.
+Pair it with a full-bodied white wine like Godello or even a young Mencía red.

 Conclusion

-From Mercat del Ninot in Barcelona, we have been selecting the best seafood for over 35 years.
-If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality at home that we have been selling in the market since 1990.
+From Mercat del Ninot in Barcelona, we have been selecting the best seafood products for over 35 years.
+If you found this guide helpful, explore our catalog at bacalalo.com and receive the same quality we sell at the market since 1990, delivered to your home.